tylerzudans/CSCI473-SkeletonRepresentation/README.md

 # CSCI 473 - Human-Centered Robotics Project 3: Robot Understanding of Human Behaviors Using Skeleton-Based Representations
 This repository was created by Tyler Zudans for Project 3 of CSCI 473.
 This repository has a directory called dataset which contains text files detailing a human's joint positions in 3D space from a kinect camera.
 The scripts do the following:

+**Directories**

+1. *dataset* - contains testing and training raw data of skeleton representations pulled from a connected structured light depth camera
+1. *representations* - contains compressed/custom files (such as rad_d1.t) built from histogram representations of the data in *dataset*

+**Scripts**

-1. **P3-D1** The python script [skeleton_representation.py](https://github.com/tylerzudans/CSCI473-SkeletonRepresentation/blob/master/skeleton_representation.py) iterates through the dataset and converts them into a training and test file (e.g. rad.t) for the RAD and HJDP compressions of the dataset as detailed in the assignment.
+1. **|P3-D1|** The python script [skeleton_representation.py](https://github.com/tylerzudans/CSCI473-SkeletonRepresentation/blob/master/skeleton_representation.py) iterates through the dataset and converts them into a training and test file (e.g. rad_d1.t) for the RAD and HJDP compressions of the dataset as detailed in the assignment.
 1. **P3-D2**

 **Installation**: